sebmillet/RF433recv/README.md

 About decoding automats being stores in PROGMEM
 -----------------------------------------------

-This has a performance impact that was measure, see file [README-PROGMEM.md](README-PROGMEM.md).
+This has a performance impact that was measured, see file [README-PROGMEM.md](README-PROGMEM.md).